 Note that the logs can be filtered by ticking the statement types in the Apex Log box on the bottom-left.

-There are two ways to use the data export functionality, GUI or command line.
-Both are able to iterate through a completed export (see Salesforce > Data Management > Data Export) and copy the selections to your local server hard drive.
+The FuseIT SFDC data export functionality has GUI and command line options.
+Both are able to iterate through a completed export (see Salesforce > Data Management > Data Export) and copy the zip selections to your local server hard drive.

 The FuseIT.G4S.DataExportConsole.exe application can be executed directly from the command prompt (via cmd window) or you can embed the command line in a script file - see details.

 Salesforce acknowledges an issue with some zip files.
-We know one customer, who was downloading 400 files, that was impacted.
+One customer, downloading 400 files, had been impacted.

 From this tab users can run apex statements anonymously.
 The output of these statements is also displayed.

 The WSDL to Apex control in the FuseIT SFDC Explorer helps developers deal with many of the problems faced when generating Apex classes from a WSDL using Salesforce’s WSDL2Apex tool.

 The FuseIT tool allows developers to select only the Apex methods needed, generate these Apex classes, then publish the classes directly into a Salesforce Org via the Tooling API.